23 Jan 20

-Fresh from the competitive world of the DTM series, where he became the youngest race winner in the series' history, Pascal Wehrlein joins seasoned Formula E driver Jerome d'Ambrosio at Mahindra Racing for the 2018/19 season.
+Fresh from the competitive world of the DTM series, where he became the youngest race winner in the series' history, Pascal Wehrlein made his debut in Formula E in 2018.
+After a successful season, the German driver remains with the team for a second season.

 Born in Germany in 1994, the German-Mauritian driver started his racing career in karts in 2003.
 Progressing to the Formula 3 Euro Series in 2012, Wehrlein finished second in the championship that same year to Dani Juncadella.